DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/obtain-client-side-info.md

 This approach only works for Node.js callbacks that fire during a test run.
 To ensure that the test function does not finish before the callback, suspend the test until the callback fires.
 You can introduce a promise and synchronously wait for it to complete, as shown in the example above.

-> The `boundTestRun` option requires the exact same test controller instance that is passed to the function used in a test declaration.
+> The `boundTestRun` option requires the same test controller instance that is passed to the function used in a test declaration.
 It's unable to work with imported test controllers.
 >
-> It is impossible to pass a test controller instance to a function declared in another module or class through the `boundTestRun` option.
+> The `boundTestRun` option is unable to pass a test controller instance to a function declared in another module or class.

 ## Client Function Limitations